 This time, he was accused of running a "vast network" of underage girls for sex.
 He pleaded not guilty.

-The 66-year-old in the past socialised with Prince Andrew, President Donald Trump and former President Bill Clinton.
+The 66-year-old in the past socialised with Prince Andrew and former presidents Donald Trump and Bill Clinton.

 But who was Jeffrey Epstein?

 Born and raised in New York, Epstein taught maths and physics in the city at the private Dalton School in the mid 1970s.
 He had studied physics and maths himself at university, although he never graduated.

 A father of one of his students is said to have been so impressed that he put Epstein in touch with a senior partner at the Wall Street investment bank Bear Stearns.

 He was a partner there within four years.
 By 1982, he had created his own firm - J Epstein and Co.

 The company managed assets of clients worth more than $1bn (£800m) and was an instant success.
 Epstein soon began spending his fortune - including on a mansion in Florida, a ranch in New Mexico, and reputedly the largest private home in New York - and socialising with celebrities, artists and politicians.

 "I've known Jeff for 15 years.
 Terrific guy," Donald Trump told New York magazine for a profile on Epstein in 2002.
 "He's a lot of fun to be with.
 It is even said that he likes beautiful women as much as I do, and many of them are on the younger side.

 "No doubt about it - Jeffrey enjoys his social life."